helloroughton/highfive/README.md

 You can restart the daemon in command line to reload the configuration
 ```
-/etc/init.d/dairybot stop
+/etc/init.d/highfivebot stop
-/etc/init.d/dairybot start
+/etc/init.d/highfivebot start
 ```

 Or DM your bot in Slack, and say `restart` and confirm `yes`

 ## FAQ

-### Dairybot didn't see some rewards
+### HighFive Bot didn't see some rewards

-The bot need to be invited in each channal public ou private.
+The bot need to be invited in each channel public or private.
 You can also check if the bot is launched (the green bullet)

 The bot can not see if you try to give reward through a direct message, Slack didn't allow it.

-## How to contributes

-You can help correcting typos, or complete the documentation, or even create new language (json file in /config).

-I also want to create guides for easy installation on Paas ([Heroku](https://blog.heroku.com/how-to-deploy-your-slack-bots-to-heroku), [Google cloud platform](https://cloudplatform.googleblog.com/2016/03/three-ways-to-build-Slack-integrations-on-Google-Cloud-Platform.html), IBM [BlueMix](https://developer.ibm.com/bluemix/2016/06/06/slack-bots-built-using-node-red/), [Azure](https://azure.microsoft.com/en-us/blog/using-the-azure-webjobs-sdk-to-create-custom-slack-extensions/), [AWS](https://aws.amazon.com/fr/lambda/), [Clever Cloud](https://www.clever-cloud.com/doc/nodejs/nodejs/), DigitalOcean, Gandi...)

-You can help to impove the code, of course.
-I'm new to NodeJS, it's realy a side project for me and I didn't plan to be a Node expert ;-).
-Pull request are welcome !

-###Librairy
+###Library

-DairyBot is based on the Botkit library https://howdy.ai/botkit/
+HighFiveBot is based on the Botkit library https://howdy.ai/botkit/